ianpaga/ThreeBody/README.md

 Description: The code solves the Newtonian equations for the 3-body problem.
 The setup consists of two stars, the donor and the accretor, and a test particle of almost vanishing mass.
 Three possible outcomes are possible: direct impact (DI), disk formation (DF), or self-accretion (SA).
 If the code needs more time to find either of these outcomes, a fourth case is printed as NA.

-The trajectory of the test particle is shown in green.
+The trajectory of the test particle is shown in green, while the trajectories of the donor star and accretor star are shown in blue and orange, respectively.

 ## Figures: